jesmin-n/hackjam-game/README.md

 # hackjam-playlist
-A web app built at Hackjam that lets users stream music and compile playlists from Soundcloud, Youtube, and other platforms.
+A web app built at HackJam 2015 that lets users stream music & compile playlists from Soundcloud, Youtube, and other platforms.
 Built with love using Flask!